Research on care, maternity (ontology, epistemology, ethics), and self-sacrifice

 - A longstanding expert in the field of care ethics, launched by her awarded MA-thesis on the ethics of care in 1995.

-- Strong focus on theories of the self, educated by the disciplines of theology, philosophy (phenomenology, hermeneutics, ethics), political theory, feminist theory and care ethics.
+- Strong focus on experiences and understandings of the self, rooted in (feminist) theology, philosophy (phenomenology, hermeneutics, ethics), feminist theory, care ethics and the Dialogical Self Theory (DST).

-- Academic interests: keeping the tension alive between theory & qualitative empirical research.
+- Academic interests: the fruitful dialectic between theory & qualitative empirical research.

-- Research interests: relational, narrative and dialogical theories of the self, rooted in care ethics, phenomenology, maternal theory & birth narratives & birth practices, and institutional practices of ethical reflection that include patients & family, nonverbal inquiry, and learning communities.
+- Research interests: relational, narrative and dialogical theories of the self, maternal theory & birth narratives & birth practices, and institutional practices of care and ethical reflection that include patients & family, nonverbal inquiry, and learning communities.

-- Demonstrated experience in academic publishing, editing and acquisition of research funds.
+- Demonstrated experience in academic publishing, editing, reviewing, and acquisition of research funds.